redhat-performance/quads/README.md

    - We use [badfish](https://github.com/redhat-performance/badfish) for optional Dell playbooks to toggle boot order and PXE flags to accomodate OpenStack deployments via Ironic/Triple-O.
    - The package [ansible-cmdb](https://github.com/fboender/ansible-cmdb) needs to be available if you want to see per assignment Ansible facts of the inventory.
 It can be obtained from [here](https://github.com/fboender/ansible-cmdb/releases)

-## QUADS Workflow
+## QUADS Architecture and Workflow

-You can read about QUADS mechanics, provisioning, visuals and workflow [in our documentation examples and screenshots](/docs/quads-workflow.md)
+You can read about QUADS architecture, provisioning, visuals and workflow [in our documentation examples and screenshots](/docs/quads-workflow.md)

 ## QUADS Switch and Host Setup
    - To ensure you have setup your switch properly please follow our [Switch and Host Setup Docs](/docs/switch-host-setup.md)